 You will also receive important information through Minerva announcements and emails to your University of Leeds email account.

 How will I get to know other students?

 If you are arriving early, make sure you join our Summer in Leeds programme activities.

-You will have the opportunity to get to know your classmates through both on-campus and online sessions, as well as chat groups and forums.
 Taking part in welcome and social activities alongside your compulsory classes is an extremely important part of the University experience, so we strongly encourage you to engage with these opportunities throughout the year.
 More information about these activities will be provided on Minerva and by email.

 Leeds University Union (LUU) has some great tips on different ways to make friends during your time at the University: LUU making friends

 What welcome activities do you have planned to welcome me to the International Pathways Centre (IPC)?

 Your induction timetable will provide full information about the IPC welcome activities in induction week.
 This will include important on-campus lectures and welcome activities.